stephenjesus/stephenjesus/README.md

 # Hello folks!👋

-My name is Aashima Ahuja.
-I am a Frontend engineer and Content creator.
-I am from india, living in Amsterdam and working at Miro.
+My name is Stephen Prakash.
+I am a Full Stack Developer and Coder.
+I am from india, living in Bangalore and working at Actyv.

 ## &#x270d; Content Creation and Vlogging

-Apart from coding , I also make technical videos.
+Apart from coding , I also contribute on open source project and own products.
 You can check the out on LinkedIn

 ## 🔧 Langueages & Tools
 <p align='left'>